Neal/OpalX/README.md

 # PebbLIFX

 LIFX remote app for the Pebble Smartwatch.
-It uses with the [LIFX HTTP API](https://github.com/chendo/lifx-http).
+It uses with the [LIFX HTTP API](https://github.com/chendo/lifx-http), powered by the [LIFX GEM](https://github.com/LIFX/lifx-gem).

 > This app is still work in progress.